mikepfrank/GLaDOS/src/README.md

 ### 5. System console ([`console/`](console "console/ directory"))

-This is in essence a client "application" (for the human user, not the AI) which utilizes the 'display' package (below) to take over the text terminal screen (using curses) to display a multi-paneled system console, with panels to show the system log, an area for user input, a console panel showing system output and error text streams, and the contents of the AI's receptive field.
+This is in essence a client "application" (for use by the human system operator, not the AI) which utilizes the `display` package (below) to take over the text terminal screen (using curses) to display a multi-paneled system console, with panels to show the system log, an area for user input, a console panel showing system output and error text streams, and the contents of the AI's receptive field.

 ### 6. Display management facility ([`display/`](display "display/ directory"))

-This package is in effect a higher-level convenience wrapper around the lower-level curses library.
+This package is, in effect, a higher-level convenience wrapper around the lower-level curses library.
 It provides support for multithreading, and rendering of control/meta characters using special rendering styles.

 ### 7. Entity system ([`entities/`](entities "entities/ directory"))

 This is a collection of modules to facilitate representing and working with so-called "entities."
 An *entity*, within GLaDOS, denotes any active agent, being, process or system that is meaningful within the world that GLaDOS operates in.
 Examples of things that could be considered as entities within GLaDOS:

 1. A particular language model (*e.g.* the GPT-3 `davinci` model at OpenAI).
 2. An A.I. being that is being supported within GLaDOS (*e.g.*, Gladys).
 3. A human being that is interacting with the A.I. (*e.g.*, Michael).
 4. An overall GLaDOS system instance (*i.e.*, its Python program, running in a Unix process) that is currently executing.
 5. A particular subsystem of the active GLaDOS instance (*e.g.*, supervisor).
 6. A particular "process" running within GLaDOS (*e.g.*, a comms tool).
 7. The entire Linux virtual server host that GLaDOS is running on.

 The purpose of representing entities like these explicitly as objects within GLaDOS is so that various properties can be attached to them; for example, fine-grained permissions specifying which specific entities are authorized to execute which specific commands.
 In addition, entity identifers are attached to all explicit actions and cognitive events that take place within GLaDOS (see the `supervisor.actions` and `events.event` modules).